Thule & Yakima Fork Mount Comparison

 I find the mounting hardware clunky and a bit crude, but it is highly adjustable to fit the majority of different crossbars out there.
 You have to take into account where the rear mounting hardware and rear wheel holder will sit since they move along the same track.
 If your crossbars are about the same distance apart as your bicycle wheelbase, you may have some conflicts, but it is still workable.

 Mounting standard quick release bikes is about the same as other fork mounts.
 It’s a little unwieldy to hoist the bike up there, align the fork legs, and deal with the correct tension on the quick release skewer all at the same time, but it gets easier with practice.
-Thru-axle bikes will require separate adapters.
+Thru-axle bikes will require separate adapters (check out our blog about thru-axle adapters).
 Yakima recommends mounting the adapter to the bike first, and then to the rack.
 The adapters tend to rotate around a little bit so you’ll want to make sure you have a firm grasp on the bike until it settles forward and you can close the quick release skewer.
 Generally, you’ll need dedicated adapters for each axle standard you may have, but they’re easy enough to install and swap out.

 Locks are pretty simple.
 One lock core can be purchased separately to install into the locking skewer.
 Yakima’s clever design utilizes the skewer to not only lock the bike to the rack, but also to keep the knob that tightens and loosens the front mounting hardware from being able to be turned, effectively locking the rack to the crossbars as well.
 Unfortunately, bikes using thru-axle adapters will not be locked to the rack unless your bike has a locking thru-axle.